Corey Davis Player Prop Bets for NFL Week 11 | New York vs. Miami 11/21/2021

 Season Stats

+- So far this season, 13.6% of the 361 passes thrown by his team have gone Davis' way.

-- Davis (four red zone targets) has been the recipient of 11.8% of his team's 34 red zone pass attempts.
+- Davis has seen the ball thrown his way four times in the red zone this season, 11.8% of his team's 34 red zone pass attempts.

-- The Jets have run 65.4% passing plays and 34.6% rushing plays this season.
-They rank 28th in the NFL in scoring.
+- The Jets, who rank 28th in the NFL in points scored, have attempted a pass 65.4% of the time while running the football 34.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Davis' matchup with the Dolphins.